rouzwawi/grpc-kotlin/README.md

 throw a `StatusException`.

-Note that you should not call `close(Throwable)` or `close()` from within the `ProducerScope<T>` handlers as the producer will automatically be closed when all sub-contexts are closed (or if an exception is thrown).
+Note that you should not call `close(Throwable)` or `close()` from within the `ProducerScope<T>` blocks you get from `produce` as the producer will automatically be closed when all sub-contexts are closed (or if an exception is thrown).

 [protoc]: https://www.xolstice.org/protobuf-maven-plugin/examples/protoc-plugin.html